Skip to content

 Model Responsibility Short version

-SignalDefinition Declares a signal contract What the signal is
+StepIODefinition Declares a step input or step output contract What the input/output is

-StepSignalBinding Wires an input signal to a source Where the step gets it
+StepInputBinding Wires a step input to a source Where the step gets it

-Derivation Computes a value from signals What the system calculates
+Derivation Computes a value from inputs/outputs What the system calculates

 ResolvedInputTrace Records runtime resolution What actually happened